Lightning-Fast Convective Outlooks: Predicting Severe Convective Environments with Global AI-based Weather Models: Methods

 \subsection{Forecast evaluation}

 To evaluate the forecast quality, we use several different scores.
 We first compute the root mean square error (RMSE) and the bias, two standard scores.
-To account for displacement errors and avoid to so-called 'double penalty' \citep{Gilleland_verif_2009,Gilleland_prediction_2013}, we additionally use the fractional skill score \citep[FSS, ][]{mittermaier_fss_2021} at different thresholds.
-The FSS identifies the area fraction of the target variable exceeding a used-defined threshold.
-We use an area with a radius of 1° in which the fraction exceeding the threshold is evaluated.
-A FSS value of 1 indicates a perfect forecast (see Table \ref{tab:scores}).
-Finally, we also use the structure, amplitude, and location (SAL) score, which evaluates these three properties individually \citep{wernli_salnovel_2008,wernli_spatial_2009}.
-A negative structure score indicates a too-fine spatial structure and too-small areas; a positive score indicates a too-large and too-flat distribution of values (smoothing).
-A low amplitude score indicates an underestimation, and a high score an overestimation.
-The location score accounts for both a mismatch in centroid, as well as a mismatch in overlap.
-A value of zero in each component indicates are perfect forecast (see Table \ref{tab:scores}).
+To account for displacement errors and avoid the so-called `double penalty' \cite{Gilleland_verif_2009,Gilleland_prediction_2013}, we additionally use the fractional skill score \cite<FSS, >[]{mittermaier_fss_2021} and the structure, amplitude, and location (SAL) score, which evaluates these three properties individually \cite{wernli_salnovel_2008,wernli_spatial_2009}.
+Additional information on the interpretation of the scores is provided in Table S2.

-We compute the FSS for two thresholds for each variable, describing the convective environment.
-The SAL score also identifies cohesive patches exceeding a given threshold.
-All thresholds for the scores and variables are summarized in Table \ref{tab:thresh}.
-These thresholds are derived from \citet{taszarek_sounding-derived_2017}.
+We compute the FSS for two thresholds for each variable \cite<300 and 1000 J kg$^{-1}$ CAPE; 300 and 500 m$^{2}$ s$^{-2}$ WMS,>[]{taszarek_sounding-derived_2017}, with a neighborhood size of 1°, oriented on the gradients between categories of convective outlooks.
+The SAL is computed for 300 J kg$^{-1}$ CAPE, describing the convective environment.
 While the thresholds also include environments with only a moderate likelihood of convective storm formation, they serve as an estimated lower bound on severe convective storm occurrence.